How to take care of your sunglasses

 And finally, turn to technology.
 There are now eyewear trackers which clip onto the arm of any pair of glasses, and connect to your smartphone via Bluetooth.
 Voila!
 Lost sunglasses will never be lost for long.

-SHOP FOR SHADES TO LAST 10 YEARS OR MORE (OR A BACKUP PAIR): Check out your sunglasses options at an optical store near your or at an online eyewear retailer.
+SHOP FOR SHADES (OR A BACKUP PAIR): Check out your sunglasses options at an optical store, doctor's office or vision center near you, or at an online eyewear retailer.

 READ MORE: Sunglasses Diagram